hrw/onyx-send2boox/README.md

 # What it is?

-Python code to send file to Onyx Boox e-book reader.
-Some other API calls may be supported later too.
+Python code to handle files Onyx Boox e-book reader via Send2Boox service.

 # Usage